rerun-io/rerun/docs/content/howto/dataframe-api.md

 view = view.filter_index_values([0, 5, 10])
 ```

 Note that a precise match is required.
-Since Rerun internally stores times as `int64`, this API is only available for integer arguments (nanos or sequence number).
+Since Rerun internally stores times as `int64`, this method is only available for integer arguments (nanos or sequence number).
 Floating point seconds would risk false mismatch due to numerical conversion.

 **Filtering by column not null**